 Rhiannon also has particular interest and expertise working with clients experiencing sexual health concerns.
 Rhiannon previously worked as a sexual health counsellor in a sexual health clinic in Sydney, gaining broad experience in a number of areas relating to sexual health and wellbeing, working with a diverse range of client backgrounds.
 She has extensive experience providing psychoeducation to clients on sexual expression, pleasure, negotiating safe sex practices and consent, and improving interpersonal communication skills within relationships.

 Rhiannon is respectful of all consensual forms of sexual expression and strives to provide a practice that is inclusive of all identities.
 She is knowledgeable about racial trauma, gender diversity, and trans and non-binary issues.
 She sees self-esteem, security and sexuality all as integral components of overall wellbeing to which every person is entitled.

-Rhiannon’s experiences have given her a passionate dedication to fighting against social injustice.
-Through her education and work experience, Rhiannon has developed a deep understanding on the inequalities and injustices faced by minority groups within Australia.
-Rhiannon is dedicated to decolonising her worldview and empowering individuals who have had to overcome violence, discrimination or hardship because of their identity.
-Rhiannon works from a trauma-informed framework and has a particular interest in helping trauma survivors overcome their experiences so that they are able to thrive and enjoy healthy relationships and healthy sexuality, both with themselves and others.
+Rhiannon’s experiences have given her a passionate dedication to fighting against social injustice and the inequalities faced by minority groups within Australia.
+Rhiannon is dedicated to empowering individuals who have had to overcome violence, discrimination or hardship.
+She works from a trauma-informed framework and has a particular interest in helping trauma survivors overcome their experiences so that they are able to thrive and enjoy healthy relationships and healthy sexuality, both with themselves and others.